mrpmorris/Morris.MetaMerge/README.md

 ## Goal
 The aim of ***MetaMerge*** is to enable programmers to keep sets of attributes consistent throughout their application.
-For example, if there is a FirstName property in a business object (server side) and also in multiple Contract classes (typically API data-transfer-objects) then we can ensure meta information such as MinLength etc are consistent across all of them.
+For example, if there is a `FamilyName` property in a business object (server side) and also in multiple Contract classes (typically API data-transfer-objects) then we can ensure meta information such as MinLength etc are consistent across all of them.